 Meet the Hero

 Great heroes need great sorrows and burdens, or half their greatness goes unnoticed.
 It is all part of the fairy tale.

 — Peter S. Beagle, The Last Unicorn

-Tips for Coming Up With Good Hero Names
+Tips for Coming Up With Cool Hero Names

 - It's better to come up with a complete origin and background story for your hero before naming them.
 Many superhero names often come out of a traumatic experience they've had.